data wrangling

 Concentrations_ID))

-## Deal with two time notations
+## Deal with time-course specific nomenclature

 dataset_ID <- dataset_ID |>

-dplyr::mutate (Samples_ID = stringr::str_extract(replicates_ID,
+dplyr::mutate(Samples_ID = stringr::str_extract(replicates_ID,

 "(?<=_)[[[:alnum:]]\\-]+(?=[1-8]_)"),